 - Use the above knowledge to become more influential in society and relate your knowledge to public policy

-In addition to the above, having a PhD also equips you with a number of transferable skills.
+In addition to the above, having a postgraduate research degree also equips you with a number of transferable skills.
 These are skills are vital in the professional working environment and can be used in any sector.
-Examples include communication, team working, work ethic, time management, problem-solving and the ability to carry out independent research.
+Examples of skills doctoral students gain from their postgraduate research include communication, team working, work ethic, time management, problem-solving and the ability to carry out independent research.